pkimes/sigclust2/README.md

 <!--
 ### <a name="example"></a> Example
 Consider the `mtcars` dataset.
-The HSigClust testing procedure may be implemented for a specific clustering procedure, e.g. euclidean dissimilarity and average linkage, using the call:
+The SHC testing procedure may be implemented for a specific clustering procedure, e.g. euclidean dissimilarity and average linkage, using the call: